UMich-CURLY/husky_inekf/README.md

 # husky_inekf
-This project contains a Invariant Kalman Filter system for wheeled robot state estimation.
-The InEKF takes in IMU measurements and body velocity estimation and estimate the robot's pose, velocity, and IMU biases.
+This project contains an Invariant Kalman Filter system for wheeled robot state estimation.
+The InEKF takes in IMU measurement and body velocity estimation and estimates the robot's pose, velocity, and IMU biases.

 ## Results
 <p float="left">